syvrc/syvrcboard-v0/README.md

 | -------------------------------- |
 | ![](/assets/final/case/case.PNG) |

-> thickness of plate:
+> thickness of plate:  5mm
+> thickness of base:  12mm
-> thickness of bottom:
+> thickness of the case: 17mm

 ## renders